Skip to main content

 How PAD Develops

 PAD develops as plaque—composed of fat, cholesterol, and calcium—builds up inside the arteries.
 Over time, this narrows vessels, reducing oxygen-rich blood flow to limbs.
 The condition often worsens gradually, sometimes unnoticed until mobility is affected.
+An internal medicine doctor near me can help review vascular risk factors.

 How PAD Affects Blood Flow